opengeospatial/ogcapi-features/implementations/clients/mapbox-gl-ogc-feature-collection.md

 # mapbox-gl-ogc-feature-collection

-Mapbox GL JS supports loading GeoJSON data, but `mapbox-gl-ogc-feature-collection` offers a more complete implementation - with details such as using the bbox and attribution found in the collection metadata.
+Mapbox GL JS supports loading GeoJSON data, but `mapbox-gl-ogc-feature-collection` offers a more complete implementation - with details such as using the bbox and filtering.

 ## Links